pantheon-systems/WordPress/wp-content/themes/twentyfourteen/readme.txt

 === Twenty Fourteen ===
 Contributors: the WordPress team
 Requires at least: WordPress 3.6
-Tested up to: WordPress 4.5-trunk
+Tested up to: WordPress 5.0-trunk
-Stable tag: 1.6
+Stable tag: 2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: black, green, white, light, dark, two-columns, three-columns, left-sidebar, right-sidebar, fixed-layout, responsive-layout, custom-background, custom-header, custom-menu, editor-style, featured-images, flexible-header, full-width-template, microformats, post-formats, rtl-language-support, sticky-post, theme-options, translation-ready, accessibility-ready
+Tags: blog, news, two-columns, three-columns, left-sidebar, right-sidebar, custom-background, custom-header, custom-menu, editor-style, featured-images, flexible-header, footer-widgets, full-width-template, microformats, post-formats, rtl-language-support, sticky-post, theme-options, translation-ready, accessibility-ready

 == Description ==
 In 2014, our default theme lets you create a responsive magazine website with a sleek, modern design.
 Feature your favorite homepage content in either a grid or a slider.
 Use the three widget areas to customize your website, and change your content's layout with a full-width page template and a contributor page to show off your authors.
 Creating a magazine website with WordPress has never been easier.